senki/vagrant-boxes/README.md

 Use the included `boxmgr` script, for all arguments see built-in help.

 1. boxmgr build [boxname]
-2. boxmgr update-vbox [boxname] # if you need to upgrade VBoxGuestAdditions
+2. boxmgr update-vbox [boxname] # if you need to upgrade VBoxGuestAdditions manually
-2. boxmgr upgrade [boxname] # optional
-2. boxmgr add [boxname]
+3. boxmgr add [boxname]

 On end, you have a `senki/[box]` added to your Vagrant environment.
 Check with `vagrant box list`.